evidentlyai/evidently/docs/book/tests-and-reports/run-tests.md

 * **Define the Test Suite**.
 Create a `TestSuite` object and pass the selected `tests`.
 * **Set the parameters**.
 Optionally, specify Test conditions and mark certain Tests as non-critical.
 * **Run the Test Suite**.
 Execute the Test Suite on your `current_data`.
 If applicable, pass the `reference_data` and `column_mapping`.
 * **Get the results**.
-Get a visual report in Jupyter notebook, export the summary, or send to the Evidently Platform.
+View the results in Jupyter notebook, export the summary, or send to the Evidently Platform.

 You can use Test Presets or create your Test Suite.

 # Test Presets

-Test Presets are pre-built Test Suites that automatically generate a set of Tests for a specific aspect of the data or model performance,
+Test Presets are pre-built Test Suites that generate Tests for a specific aspect of the data or model performance.

-To use a Test Preset, create a `TestSuite` object and include the chosen Preset in the `tests` list.
-The Tests will run with default parameters for all columns in the dataset.

-Evidently will also automatically generate Test conditions.
-There are two ways to do it:
+Evidently also automatically generates Test conditions in two ways:
 * **Based on the reference dataset**.
-If you provide a `reference`, Evidently will generate conditions based on it.
-For example, a Preset may include the `TestShareOfOutRangeValues` Test.
-It will fail if over 10% of values in the `current` dataset are out of range.
-Evidently automatically derives the min-max value range for each column from the reference.
+If you provide a `reference`, Evidently derives conditions from it.
+For example, the `TestShareOfOutRangeValues` will fail if over 10% of `current` values fall outside the min-max range seen in the reference.
 10% is an encoded heuristic.
 *  **Based on heuristics**.
-If you don’t provide a reference, Evidently will run Tests it can using heuristics only.
-For example, `TestAccuracyScore()` fails if the model quality is worse than the quality of a dummy model, which Evidently creates automatically.
-For data quality, Tests like `TestNumberOfEmptyRows()` or `TestNumberOfMissingValues()` assume both should be zero.
+Without a reference, Evidently uses heuristics.
+For example, `TestAccuracyScore()` fails if the model performs worse than a dummy model created by Evidently.
+Data quality Tests like `TestNumberOfEmptyRows()` or `TestNumberOfMissingValues()` assume both should be zero.

 {% hint style="info" %}
 **Reference**: Check the default Test conditions in the [All tests](../reference/all-tests.md) table.